Welcome to Rathdrum Parish, Co Wicklow, Ireland

 The three parishes of Rathdrum, Glendalough and Roundwood comprise a “parish cluster” – which is the term used to indicate that several rural parishes are working together.
 You will see that we sometimes share events and celebrations.

-News: Please see information about GDPR
+News: Please see information below about GDPR and about Child Safeguarding

 GENERAL DATA PROTECTION REGULATION